jlord/person-page/README.md

  - File -> Publish to the Web -> Start Publishing
  - Share -> Anyone with link can view
 5. Get each spreadsheet's URL, it's at the top of your browser!
-6. Replace the URL's (`URL` and `URL2`) with the appropriate spreadsheet URL (or spreadsheet key, make sure you get the entire key, including hyphens and underscores if you're using just the key.)
-You can do this through GitHub.com and the Edit button when you click on the filename, or in your favorite text editor.
+6. In `index.hmtl` replace the URL's (`URL` and `URL2`) with the appropriate spreadsheet URL (or spreadsheet key, but make sure you get the entire key, including hyphens and underscores if you're using just the key.)
+You can edit `index.html` GitHub.com and the Edit button when you click on the filename from your fork's page, or in your favorite text editor.
+7. Go through `index.html` and change links and names to your links and names!
-7. Commit those changes and push them to GitHub.
+7. Commit those changes and push them to GitHub (at the bottom of the GitHub.com page your editing on, or through terminal or GitHub Desktop).
+8. BOOM!
+Go checkout your site at `username.github.io`

 ### Style